gushakov/cleanddd/README.md

 An example of a Clean architecture DDD application.

+Here is [the article](https://medium.com/@gushakov/2236f5430a05) which describes the ideas for this application.

 ### References

 Here are some references and links which were used for this application: